High Altitude Carrot Cake Recipe

 - In a medium mixing bowl, combine sour milk, oil, eggs, vanilla extract and sugar.
 Beat well.

 - In another medium mixing bowl, combine flour, baking soda and powder, cinnamon, pumpkin pie spice, and salt.
 Combine.

 - Mix dry and wet ingredients together.
 Fold in pineapple and grated carrot.

 - Pour batter into prepared pan and bake for 1 hour.
-Begin checking cake for doneness at 50 minutes.
-When a toothpick tests clean, cake can be removed from oven.
+Begin checking the cake for doneness at 50 minutes.
+When a toothpick tests clean, the cake can be removed from the oven.